Wii U: Online services

-The Wii U uses the Nintendo Network platform for online services (replacing the friend code system of the Wii), enabling online multiplayer, downloading and purchasing games or apps via Nintendo eShop, video chat using the GamePad's camera and the Wii U Chat service, and other services.
+The Wii U used the Nintendo Network platform for online services (replacing the friend code system of the Wii), enabling online multiplayer, downloading and purchasing games or apps via Nintendo eShop, video chat using the GamePad's camera and the Wii U Chat service, and other services.
 Up to twelve accounts can be created per console.

-A social networking service known as Miiverse is integrated into the Wii U's system software; it allows players to interact and share content in game-specific communities using their Mii as an avatar.
-Miiverse allows users to share accomplishments, screenshots, drawings and hand-written notes.
+A social networking service known as Miiverse was integrated into the Wii U's system software; it allowed players to interact and share content in game-specific communities using their Mii as an avatar.
+Miiverse allowed users to share accomplishments, screenshots, drawings, and hand-written notes.
 Select games are integrated with Miiverse, where social interactions can also occur within the game, or appear within their content (such as in Splatoon, where drawn posts can appear as graffiti on walls in its settings).
-Miiverse is moderated through software filtering as well as a human resource team in order to ensure that the content shared by users is appropriate and that no spoilers are shared.
+Miiverse was moderated through software filtering as well as a human resource team in order to ensure that the content shared by users is appropriate and that no spoilers are shared.
 In order to facilitate this, it was initially stated that comments posted could take up to 30 minutes to appear on Miiverse.